 The earliest techniques for most solvers are the Slice'n'Dice or cross-hatching technique (demonstrated in the videos below), the rule of necessity, and the technique of completion.
-Completion simply means that if only one space is empty in a row, column, or block, then you know what digit belongs there, because there can be only one digit unused—assuming that the region has been completed correctly up to that point.
+Completion simply means that if only one space is empty in a row, column, or block, then you know what digit belongs there because there can be only one digit unused—assuming that the region has been completed correctly up to that point.

 As an example, if a 5 is present in cell 24 (= row 2, column 4), then no other 5 can be entered in row 2 or in column 4; and since this cell is in Block 2, no other 5 can be entered in Block 2.
 The solver visually scans these three regions (row 2, column 4, block 2) and eliminates those cells from consideration for placing a 5.
-When this is done using several different 5's (sometimes coming from different directions), in many instances only one cell will remain possible for the 5 in a given block.
+When this is done using several different 5's (sometimes coming from different directions), in many instances, only one cell will remain possible for the 5 in a given block.

 Ghost Slice 'n' Dice and Column/Row Determination

 A more complex form of Slice 'n' Dice is the technique of Double Scanning (or Ghost Slice 'n' Dice).
 In this case, the digit you wish to place may not actually appear in a certain row or column—and yet, because you know which row or column it will occupy, you can eliminate that region from consideration in the block where you are working.
 (This also is demonstrated in the videos.)
-Sometimes you will encounter a situation which points to a specific row or column for a given digit, because of where that digit must be entered in the adjacent blocks.
+Sometimes you will encounter a situation that points to a specific row or column for a given digit because of where that digit must be entered in the adjacent blocks.

-For example, let's say that in Block 1 you have discovered that the 3 cannot be placed in the top row; and in Block 3, you notice the same thing—the 3 cannot be placed in the top row.
+For example, let's say that in Block 1, you have discovered that the 3 cannot be placed in the top row, and in Block 3, you notice the same thing—the 3 cannot be placed in the top row.
 That tells you that the 3 must go in the top row in Block 2.
 You may even be fortunate enough to determine exactly which cell will take the 3.
-The same technique can be used with columns, rather than rows.
+The same technique can be used with columns rather than rows.
 The picture here shows how we came to place the "1" digit in cell 25.

 One Choice or "What Fits?"